|

 script ends with an error, the error message is returned to the

-TRUE, no method_return or error message will be
+method_call as TRUE, no method_return or error

 The script code recognizes an additional -async option